exosite/exosense_recipes/TTN/README.md

 # TheThingsNetwork (TTN) and Murano Integration
 The guide you will connect your TTN devices to your Exosite application.
+It uses [The Things Network C2C Template](https://github.com/exosite/TheThingsNetwork_Connector) - view the [ReadMe](https://github.com/exosite/TheThingsNetwork_Connector/blob/master/README.md) there for more detailed information.

 ## Table of Contents
    * [Verify TTN has Active Devices](#verify-ttn-has-active-devices)